Guess how many paid sick days you’re legally entitled to every year?

 As I said above, Irish Life and New Ireland can cover you up to age 65 while Royal London and Aviva can stretch to 70.

 I mean you could, but it’d be a bad idea.
-Income Protection is intended as a replacement income if you can’t work for any reason.
+Income Protection is intended as a replacement income if you can’t work due to illness.

 So the act of working while receiving Income Protection could get you in trouble – especially if you’re also claiming any benefits from the State.